-- Provide advice to key government officials, NGO partners, UN system partners, and other country office partners/donors on policies, strategies, best practices and approaches on nutrition-related issues to support programme development planning, management, implementation, and delivery of results. - Participate in strategic programme discussions and planning to provide technical advice, contribute to policy discussions and agendas, and promote health/nutrition interventions, especially in the areas of gender, emergency preparedness and maternal, newborn, and child health and nutrition. - Prepare policy papers, briefs and other strategic programme materials for management use, information and/or consideration. - Participate in emergency preparedness initiatives for programme development, contingency planning and/or to respond to emergencies in country or where designated
+- Provide technical guidance and operational support to government counterparts, NGO partners, UN system partners and other country office partners/donors on the interpretation, application and understanding of UNICEF policies, strategies, processes, best practices, and approaches on nutrition sensitive and related issues to support programme development planning, management, implementation, and delivery of results. - Participate in discussions with national partners, clients and stakeholders to promote nutrition sensitive and development issues especially in the areas of emergency preparedness and maternal, newborn and child survival and development. - Draft policy papers, briefs and other strategic programme materials for management use, information and/or consideration. - Participate in emergency preparedness initiatives for programme development, contingency planning and/or to respond to emergencies in country or where designated.

-5. Advocacy, networking and partnership building
+4. Networking and partnership building

-- Build and strengthen strategic partnerships with nutrition/health sector government counterparts, national stakeholders, global partners, allies, donors, and academia, through active networking, advocacy and effective communication.
-Build capacity, exchange knowledge and expertise, and/or promote cooperation and alliances to achieve programme goals on maternal and child rights as well as social justice and equity. - Prepare communication and information materials to highlight programme goals, achievements and/or needs to promote awareness, establish partnerships/alliances and support fund raising for nutrition programmes (maternal, newborn and child survival and development). - Participate and/or represent UNICEF in appropriate inter-agency (UNCT) discussions and planning on nutrition-related issues to ensure organizational position, interests and priorities are fully considered and integrated in the UNDAF process in development planning and agenda setting.
-Collaborate with inter-agency partners/colleagues on UNDAF planning and preparation of nutrition programmes/projects.
+- Build and sustain effective close working partnerships with nutrition sensitive sector government counterparts and national stakeholders through active sharing of information and knowledge. - Facilitate programme implementation and build capacity of stakeholders to achieve programme goals on nutrition sensitive issues related to maternal and child rights as well as social justice and equity. - Prepare communication and information materials for CO programme advocacy to promote awareness, establish partnership/alliances and support fund raising for nutrition programmes (maternal, newborn and child survival and development). - Participate and/or represent UNICEF in inter-agency discussions, ensuring that UNICEF's position, interests and priorities are fully considered and integrated in the UNDAF development planning and agenda setting.

-6. Innovation, knowledge management and capacity building
+5. Innovation, knowledge management and capacity building

-- Promote critical thinking, innovative approaches and good practices for sustainable nutrition programme/project initiatives through advocacy and technical advisory services. - Keep abreast, research, benchmark, and implement best and cutting edge practices in health management and information systems.
-Institutionalize and share best practices and knowledge learned. - Contribute to the development of policies and procedures, and introduce innovation and best practices to ensure optimum efficiency and efficacy of sustainable programmes and projects. - Organize, plan and/or implement capacity building initiatives to enhance the competencies of clients and stakeholders to promote sustainable results on health/nutrition related programmes/projects.
+- Apply and introduce innovative approaches and good practices to build the capacity of partners and stakeholders, and to support the implementation and delivery of concrete and sustainable programme results. - Keep abreast, research, benchmark, and implement best and cutting edge practices in nutrition management and information systems with a focus on linking nutrition specific to sensitive programs.
+Assess, institutionalize and share best practices and knowledge learned. - Contribute to the development and implementation of policies and procedures to ensure optimum efficiency and efficacy of sustainable programmes and projects. - Organize and implement capacity building initiatives to enhance the competencies of clients and stakeholders to promote sustainable results on nutrition sensitive related programmes and projects.